tsouk/pulp-iland/README.md

 4. When you've saved drawn all your panels on all your pages, click "Download data" and that will give you a nice `pages.json` file which you can place in the Pulp `data/` folder.

 Pulp Press has a few other options such as specifying endnotes or alt text for each page image, which can be nice for including the script.
 "Page text" is abitrary paragraph text you might want to overlay on the page.
 This text will appear on any page but if you want this text to be clickable, that will only work on the last page.
 We used this feature to include hyperlinks on the last page of the comic so readers could have a place to go once they've finished.

+If you want to disable the gray border between pages you can set `gutterWidth` to `"0px"` in your `config.json` or you can disable it on a per-spread basis by setting `gutterBorder` to `false` on the right-hand page of your spread such as [in the example](public/data/pages.json#L69).
+This is because the gutter border is drawn as a part of the right image.
+You might want to add this if you want two pages to go together seamlessly.

 #### Comments